Surrogate key: Uniformity

 When every table has a uniform surrogate key, some tasks can be easily automated by writing the code in a table-independent way.

 Validation

 It is possible to design key-values that follow a well-known pattern or structure which can be automatically verified.
 For instance, the keys that are intended to be used in some column of some table might be designed to "look differently from" those that are intended to be used in another column or table, thereby simplifying the detection of application errors in which the keys have been misplaced.
-However, this characteristic of the surrogate keys should never be used to drive any of the logic of the applications themselves, as this would violate the principles of Database normalization.
+However, this characteristic of the surrogate keys should never be used to drive any of the logic of the applications themselves, as this would violate the principles of database normalization.

+Simplicity of Relationships

+Surrogate keys simplify the creation of foreign key relationships because they only require a single column (as opposed to composite keys - which require multiple columns).
+When creating a query on the database, forgetting to include all the columns in a composite foreign key when joining tables can lead to unexpected results in the form of an undesired cartesian product.